 The best time to pick lingonberries is from the end of August to the beginning of October.
 Lingonberries are picked in clean growing environments in sparsely populated areas away from population centres and where there is no polluting industry.
 95% of Finnish forests are unfertilised, and so it is possible to sell the lingonberry as a certified organic product.
 Finland has the world’s largest picking areas that are certified organic!
 Approximately 10% of the annual lingonberry harvest is picked.
 Lingonberry-picking is a slow process since the berries are picked using handheld berry picking tools and it is not permitted to drive a motor vehicle in the forest.

 During the picking phase, the lingonberries must be fully ripe and completely red.
 Clean buckets or boxes suitable for foodstuffs are used to pick and transport the berries.
-Wild lingonberries are picked using a handheld berry picking tool.
-Industrial pickers use a so-called berry picking rake with a long handle, which prevents backache since the picker does not have to bend over so often.
+Wild lingonberries are picked using a handheld berry picking tool ("hand rake").
+Industrial pickers use a so-called berry picking rake with a long handle ("long-handled rake"), which prevents backache since the picker does not have to bend over so often.
 Various berry picking tools are sold in Finnish stores and markets.
 Picking tools make the berry picking process quicker.
 However, berry pickers should remember not to handle the picking tool too roughly to avoid damaging the shrubs.

 Lingonberries are emptied from the picking tool into buckets or containers in which the berries are transported for sale.
 It is best to protect picked berries from the sun, since warmth and light reduce the berries’ vitamin content.
 Hygienic working methods are used when handling the berries.
 The berry picker is the first step in a long quality chain for berry products.